shahramyalameha/burai/docs/source/usage/project/atoms_viewer.rst

 Move Atom
 ---------
-We explain the operation that selected atom is moved.
+We explain the operation that users move the selected atom in the model.
-The first step is selecting the atom which users want to move.
+The first step is selecting the atom that users want to move.
-Then, the menu appears.
+Then, the menu appears with right click.
 Users select “Move selected atoms”

 .. image:: ../../../img/projects/imgCreateJob_MoveAtom00.png